yarnaudov/gitManager/README.md

 WEB Git Repository Manager

-This is a very simple repository manager
+This is a very simple GIT repository manager.
+It uses Jquery and Bootstrap.